 To the extent possible, electrofishing transects will be standardized and repeated during each sampling period to evaluate temporal changes in fish distribution.
 Habitat measurements will be collected at each site, and changes will be noted between sample periods.
-The length and width of each sample transect will be recorded, and a map of each transect will be developed, showing water velocity and depth along the transect, substrate composition, and available cover types.
-Water velocity will be measured using a handheld velocity meter, depth will be measured using a boat-mounted depth sounder, and dominant substrate size will be visually characterized using a modified Wentworth scale (1922).
+The length of each sample transect will be recorded, and a map of each transect will be developed, showing general characterization of water velocity and depth along the transect, substrate composition, and available cover types.
+Mean water column velocity will be measured at the downstream and upstream end of each sample transect using a handheld velocity meter, depth will be measured using a boat-mounted depth sounder, and dominant substrate size will be visually characterized using a modified Wentworth scale (Wentworth 1922).
 Although it is widely recognized that nighttime electrofishing surveys are the most productive for reservoir fish capture, safety issues will be considered when selecting day or night sampling efforts.

-6.3 Reservoir Setlines
+6.3 RESERVOIR SETLINES

 Setline sampling is proposed to capture juvenile and adult white sturgeon in reservoir sections of the Project areas.
-Sampling is anticipated to occur during three periods, including April, July, and October, representing spring, summer, and fall conditions (Table 2).
+Sampling is anticipated to occur during three periods: April, July, and October, representing spring, summer, and fall conditions (Table 2).
 A minimum of two randomly chosen sample sites will be located within each of the reservoir reaches.
 Each site will be sampled with two to four setlines fished at night for a period of 12-18 hours.
-Setlines will consist of 10-30 meters of 145 kg-test mainline.
-Each mainline set will be equipped with 5-15, 60 kg-test droplines approximately 50 centimeters long, spaced 2-3 meters apart.
+Setlines will consist of 10-30 meters of 145-kg test mainline.
+Each mainline set will be equipped with five to fifteen 60-kg test droplines approximately 50 centimeters long, spaced 2-3 meters apart.
 Each dropline will contain a single circle hook ranging in size (e.g., 2/0, 3/0, 4/0, 6/0, or 8/0).
-A variety of bait types (e.g., nightcrawler, pickled herring, shrimp, liver, etc.) will be used to attract the target species.
-One end of each setline will be anchored to the shore using a rebar/fencepost pounded into the bank or secure d large stem vegetation and the mainline to the river bottom.
-The set time and pull time, maximum depth, substrate composition, and location coordinates will be recorded for each setline.
+A variety of bait types (e.g., nightcrawler, pickled herring, shrimp, liver) will be used to attract the target species.
+One end of each setline will be anchored to the shore using a rebar/fencepost pounded into the bank or secured to large stem vegetation and the mainline stretched perpendicular to the current.
+A weight will then be used to secure the end of each mainline to the river bottom.
+Net deployment and retrieval time, maximum depth, substrate composition, and location coordinates will be recorded for each setline.